MichelleKendall/phyloTop/README.md

 # Updates

+07/04/2016: Fixed bug in ladderSizes (which also affected avgLadder) and improved ladderShow plotting.

 06/04/2016: Added tests, and the functions nodeImbFrac and nodeDepthFrac.
 The function nodeFrac is now deprecated.
 All previous functions are now updated or deprecated and replaced.

 05/04/2016: Added functions makeEpiRecord, getLabGenealogy and makePhyloTree (internal).
 Functions sortmyepi and makeTransTree are deprecated as they are no longer needed after these updates.